sauravsehgal24/erwa/README.md

 ### configure and run  erwa/erwa-ui ###
 - navigate to the erwa-ui folder in terminal or command-line
-- run the following command: nmp i --save --force
+- run the following command: npm i --save --force
 - the above command will install all the dependencies (just ignore all the errors)
 - now run the following command in the same folder: npm start
 - this should start the app and you can navigate to the displayed url to see the ui